The Heart of Making a Difference: Being of Service, Coaching Others, Enrolling Others, Speaking Up

 How do I enroll?

 If you have any questions about this program or wish to talk about it or look at its appropriateness for you with me, please call.
-To enroll, please fill out the registration form in the pack of this packet, and fax or email it back to me.
+To enroll, please fill out the registration form, and fax or email it back to me.

 There is a quote that I like that one of my earliest coaches said, and I end this invitation to engage with this conversation through this quote: